Immunosuppression-Free Kidney Transplant

 What is the kidney transplant tolerance program?

 Our kidney transplant tolerance program offers a groundbreaking approach to kidney transplantation.
-We use donor stem cells and radiation therapy to prepare your immune system for a newly transplanted kidney.
-This approach, called immune tolerance or immunosuppression-free protocol, helps your body welcome the new organ.
+We use donor stem cells and radiation therapy to help your immune system accept a transplanted kidney.
+This approach, called immune tolerance or immunosuppression-free protocol, allows your body to accept the donor organ as its own.

-In standard organ transplants, recipients have to take several immunosuppressive (anti-rejection) drugs for the rest of their lives.
-These drugs prevent the immune system from rejecting, or attacking, the new organ.
-They also include many side effects and potential complications, such as increased risk of cancer, infections, diabetes and heart disease.
-Over time, these drugs may also damage the newly transplanted kidney.
+In standard organ transplants, recipients must take several immunosuppressive (antirejection) drugs for the rest of their lives.
+These drugs prevent the immune system from rejecting the new organ.

-The UCLA Health transplant tolerance protocol may help to eliminate the long-term need for anti-rejection drugs and treatment.
+The UCLA Health transplant tolerance protocol may help eliminate the long-term need for antirejection drugs and treatment.
 Our tolerance program frees kidney recipients from the lifelong burden of these medications and their side effects.
-Potentially, recipients will not need another kidney transplant in their lifetime.
+More importantly, it is highly likely that these recipients will need only one kidney transplant in their lifetime.

 UCLA Health excellence in kidney transplant tolerance